-Also, because of the weight of his head, he was not able to walk until he was 4 years old, and then in a sidelong manner.
+Also, because of the weight of his head, he was not able to walk until he was 4 years old, and then he did so sideways.

 How?
 He had begun reading both pages at the same time, one with his left eye and one with his right (even if he was reading the book upside down or sideways)!

 It’s estimated that in his lifetime Kim read and memorised as many as 12,000 books.

 If someone gave him their address he’d be able to tell them the names of the people who lived next door (through memorising the phonebook)!

-He could also do calendar calculations (like work out what day of the week it was on June 24, 1632), and later in his life, he even developed the skills to play the piano from memory.
+He also memorised musical compositions note-for-note, could do calendar calculations (like work out what day of the week it was on June 24, 1632), and later in his life could play those musical compositions he memorised on the piano.

-In 1985, screenwriter Barry Morrow met Kim Peek by chance, and was so blown away by his mind that he decided to write a story about a savant who was rediscovered by his brother.
-This eventually became the famous film, Rain Man.
+In 1985, screenwriter Barry Morrow met Kim Peek by chance, and was so blown away that he decided to write the story which would eventually become Rain Man.

 For example, Raymond is shown to have autism, but Kim didn’t actually have autism (although he was originally incorrectly diagnosed with it).

 It’s estimated Kim gave lectures to over two million people, but he never accepted a cent for any of them.

-After Dustin Hoffman won the Oscar for his star performance as Raymond, he even gave the statue to Kim to take with him on his speaking tour – it has since been known as the “Most Loved Oscar Statue” because it has been held by more people than any other.
+After Dustin Hoffman won the Oscar for his star performance as Raymond, he even gave the statue to Kim to take with him on his speaking tour.
+It has since been known as the “Most Loved Oscar Statue” because it has been held by more people than any other.